maniaplanet/documentation/dedicated-server/xmlrpc/xml-rpc-scripts.md

 ### LibXmlRpc_EndTurn
 * Data : An array with the number of the turn
 * Example : ["5"]
+* Note : This callback is sent before the end of each turn if the mode uses turns

+### LibXmlRpc_EndTurnStop
+* Data : An array with the number of the turn
+* Example : ["5"]
-* Note : This callback is sent at the end of each turn if the mode uses turns
+* Note : This callback is sent after the end of each turn if the mode uses turns

 ### LibXmlRpc_EndRound
 * Data : An array with the number of the round
 * Example : ["4"]
+* Note : This callback is sent before the end of each round if the mode uses rounds

+### LibXmlRpc_EndRoundStop
+* Data : An array with the number of the round
+* Example : ["4"]
-* Note : This callback is sent at the end of each round if the mode uses rounds
+* Note : This callback is sent after the end of each round if the mode uses rounds

 ### LibXmlRpc_EndSubmatch
 * Data : An array with the number of the submatch
 * Example : ["2"]
+* Note : This callback is sent before the end of each submatch if the mode uses submatches

+### LibXmlRpc_EndSubmatchStop
+* Data : An array with the number of the submatch
+* Example : ["2"]
-* Note : This callback is sent at the end of each submatch if the mode uses submatches
+* Note : This callback is sent after the end of each submatch if the mode uses submatches

 ### LibXmlRpc_EndMap
 * Data : An array with the number of the map and its UID
 * Example : ["1", "2icir0pvzfqwf4h9j3B5lkjYu4n"]
+* Note : This callback is sent before the end of each map

+### LibXmlRpc_EndMapStop
+* Data : An array with the number of the map and its UID
+* Example : ["1", "2icir0pvzfqwf4h9j3B5lkjYu4n"]
-* Note : This callback is sent at the end of each map
+* Note : This callback is sent after the end of each map

 ### LibXmlRpc_UnloadingMap
 * Data : An array with the number of the map